 This brings us to our 6th project.
 The La Odisea Church in rural Colombia.
 This church congregation has been meeting since 1953 without a building!
 The opportunity to help this church was too much to pass up.
 The La Odisea church also consists of a minority people who speak the Nasa Yuwe language as opposed to the common Spanish language spoken in Colombia.
 Their congregation currently boasts 85 members.
 This church is fully funded with construction currently underway!

-Our current fundraising project is the La Hermosa Sabaneta church in Colombia.
-This would be our 7th church project.
+Thanks to your generous donations at the end of 2022, we just completed the La Hermosa Sabaneta church in Colombia.
+This was our 7th church project.
 This congregation has about 100 adult attendees and 89 children.
 They have been meeting since 1996 without a building to call their home.
 The ability to impact the lives of 89 children drew me to this project.
 I am excited to see how the Lord works through this building in the lives of those young people.

 We have also recently begun donating money to help churches and hope centers damaged in the wake of the Russian invasion into Ukraine.
 While donations to this cause are less definable than say, building a new church, they are still desperately needed.
 If you would like to contribute part or all of your donation to this cause, just indicate it in any part of the pledge or donate page!